 One of the primary processes for facilitating continued improvement at Norco College is the Program Review process.
 Program Review ensures continuous improvement and alignment with the college's mission, strategic goals, and the Educational Master Plan (EMP).
 Through the Program Review process College stakeholders systematically evaluate instructional programs, support services, and administrative units to assess effectiveness and make improvements that will impact student success and equity.
 This systematic evaluation of all program units within the college guides resource allocation and aligns with accreditation Standards and the college's commitment to data-driven decision-making.
 The Program Review Process has four components: 1.
 Report on current goals; 2.
 Set new goals; 3.
 Align program goals with college strategic goals; 4.
 Determine how the college can help the unit achieve its goals (through resource allocation or improvements to process and procedure).
 Each year, programs can make annual updates to their Program Review through resource requests and assessment updates.
+Diagram 1 provides an overview of the Annual Resource Request and Prioritization process.

-Details regarding the Comprehensive Program Review Process, including the Annual Resource Request and Prioritization Process, can be found online at [www.norcocolllege.edu/committees/prc/](http://www.norcocolllege.edu/committees/prc/).
+Details regarding the Comprehensive Program Review Process, including the Annual Resource Request and Prioritization Process, can be found online at www.norcocolllege.edu/committees/prc/.